 Protecting Company assets against loss, theft or other misuse is the responsibility of every employee, officer and director.
 Loss, theft and misuse of Company assets directly impact our profitability.
-Any suspected loss, misuse or theft should be reported to a supervisor or the Legal Department.
+Any suspected loss, misuse or theft should be reported to a supervisor or an executive officer.